When cold feet strike – what turns a buyer off a property?

-Matt Peden of Independent’s Belconnen office says that “unless the home is a ‘renovator’s delight’, presentation and first impression both inside and out are key”.
+“Unless the home is actually a ‘renovator’s delight’, and advertised that way, presentation both inside and out are key”.

-There are so many things that can give off a bad impression to buyers.
-We’ve listed a few below:
+There are numerous examples of issues that can give off a bad impression to buyers, including:

-- If there’s a barking dog, lots of traffic or noisy neighbours, this leaves a bad impression.
-As a seller, there’s not much you can do about some of these things, but double glazing is one way to reduce noise.
+A noisy home environment, such as a barking dog, lots of traffic or noisy neighbours leaves a bad impression.
+As a seller, there’s not much you can do about some of these issues, but double glazing is one way to reduce noise.

 The agent’s conduct

-Matt says says that if a buyer feels like they’re being deceived or mistreated by their agent, this can really turn them off a purchase.
-“It might be something as simple as perceived rudeness or as complicated as some form of misrepresentation”, he says.
-“Choosing the right real estate agent, one that can quickly build trust with buyers, could be the difference between a good sale result and a great one.”
+“Choosing the right real estate agent, one that can quickly build trust with buyers, and actually knows what they’re doing, could be the difference between a good sale result and a great one.”

 The negative influence of family and friends

-“A good agent will talk to interested buyers about their needs during the open homes and can counter this negative influence before it starts.
-When you understand what a buyer needs in a home, you can highlight all the strengths of the property an suburb.”
+“A good agent will talk to interested buyers about their needs during the open homes and can counter this negative influence before it starts,” Matt says.

-Overall, common sense is king when selling your home.
+Overall, impartiality and common sense are key when selling your home.
 If you wouldn’t buy it, that’s probably a good indication that others won’t want to either.
-A little effort can go a long way in presenting your home in its absolute best form – and working with professionals will greatly assist.
-Happy buying and selling!
+A little effort can go a long way in presenting your home in its absolute best form, and working with professionals will make all the difference.